Find Online Colleges

 First Early Inhabitants of Illinois

 Early history examines the archaeological record that tells the story of the first inhabitants of Illinois.
-Learn about the history and culture of the first inhabitants, and what lessons it might teach us about the early history of Illinois.
+Learn about the prehistory and culture of the first early inhabitants, and what lessons it might teach us about the early history of Illinois.

 Indians hunted in Illinois as far back as 5000 B.C. and today you can still view the remains of their civilization at places such as Chahokia Mounds - North America's largest and most valuable prehistoric earthwork relic.The earliest inhabitants of Illinois were the prehistoric Mound Builders.
 Dickson Mounds Indian Museum near Lewiston features special exhibits which chronicle the Indian's valuable place in Illinois history.